 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-International Criminal Law (LLM, full-time or part
+International Criminal Law (LLM)

 The LLM in International Criminal Law provides students with an advanced understanding of the history, structures, law and practice of the various international criminal tribunals and the International Criminal Court.